chihyang/CPP_Primer/chap03/README.md

 > What would happen if we did not initialize the _scores_ array in the program on page 116?

+If we don't initialize _scores_, the value of every element in it is undefined.
+When we access them, there might be unexpected results.

 ##Exercise 3.34

 > Given that _p1_ and _p2_ point to elements in the same array, what does the following code do?